One can choose to go back toward safety or forward toward growth. Growth must be chosen again and again; fear must be overcome again and again.

 By the end of the thread, she was spending her exhausted resources defending her life and her husband.
 She came looking to be heard and the victim panel’s offered only solutions to a problem they imagined and no empathy.
 Instead, they simply offered a projection of fears and anxieties.

-I cannot imagine the pressure C felt after I left with people outside of our relationship filling her minds eye with the worse possible scenarios.
-I know several people flocked to C and, at the height of the chaos, piled-on with armchair psychology and nonsense about narcissism and other ghost stories.
+I cannot imagine the pressure Painter felt after I left with people outside of our relationship filling her minds eye with the worse possible scenarios.
+I know several people flocked to Painter and, at the height of the chaos, piled-on with armchair psychology and nonsense about narcissism and other ghost stories.

 As I wrote last year about this, “we make our pain theirs.
-That is why, if I think my ex-wife is an adulterous malignant narcissist, your ex must be too.”
+That is why, if I imagine my ex is an adulterous malignant narcissist, your ex must be too.”

-I read stories and comments written by the victim panels, the vengeful, the self-congratulatory, and the contempt-filled projecting their hurt and pain of their experience, the broken expectations, the wounded pride, and anger onto newly wounded others: “I’m angry and you should be angry too.”
+I read stories and comments written by the victim panels, the vengeful, the self-congratulatory, and the contempt-filled projecting their hurt and pain of their experience, the broken expectations, the wounded pride, and anger onto newly wounded others: “I’m bitter and you should be bitter too.”

 One of the many things I have learned as I’ve trudged this experience is hurt people hurt people.
 Therefore, while “Anger is natural, intelligent and necessary for surviving and flourishing,” writes Tara Brach, “when we are hooked by anger, it causes great personal and collective suffering.”